 How does my computer processor pose a security risk?

 The simple version is that some computer processors from Intel, AMD, and ARM have a hardware-specific problem that opens computers up to cybercriminals.
-The problem, unpatched, allows these thieves using a specific type of malware access to your private information—essentially letting the ne’er-do-well bypass your security software.
+The Guardian reported that the problem, unpatched, allows these thieves using a specific type of malware access to your private information—essentially letting them bypass your security software.

 While it’s a hardware vulnerability, there is an available software fix.
-Unfortunately, the fix slows down processor speeds.
+Unfortunately, The Guardian pointed out that the fix slows down processor speeds.
 That being said, protecting yourself from this particular issue is the very first point in the next section.

 What can I do to protect myself from a data breach?